 Using your hosting space for email isn’t a good idea.
 And using the hosting for sending PHP emails would most likely deplete the hosting resources.
 Thus, we suggest that you use a separate email service.

 That’s why we’ve created a free-for-lifetime SMTP plugin called FluentSMTP.
-In fact, it is the only SMTP plugin that allows multiple SMTP connections.
-This means, if you install FluentSMTP, you can use multiple email sending services to cut down your email sending costs.
+In fact, it is the only SMTP plugin that allows multiple SMTP connections at the same time described here: Multiple SMTP Connections & Auto Routing.
+This means, if you install FluentSMTP, you can use multiple email-sending services to cut down your email-sending costs.
 Some email services can be a bit costly.
 So if you have FluentSMTP, you can use the expensive email service for your marketing emails and the less expensive email service for not-so-important WordPress emails.

 Click the button to install FluentSMTP.
 Or, you can download and install FluentSMTP on your WordPress by clicking the button below:

 There a lot of different Email Delivery Providers can be configured natively via API-based connection as listed below:

 - Sendinblue API.

 - SparkPost API.

 - Outlook OAuth API.